cn0047/stash/ed/t/image.md

 used in color printing, and is also used to describe the printing process itself.

 **YUV** is a color encoding system typically used as part of a color image pipeline.
-The Y′UV model defines a color space in terms of one luma component (Y′) and two chrominance components, called U (blue projection) and V (red projection) respectively.
+The YUV model defines a color space in terms of one luma component (Y) and two chrominance components, called U (blue projection) and V (red projection) respectively.

 **Image/video pipeline** is the set of components commonly used between an image source